-IPG strives to maintain a workplace where all individuals, co-workers, customers, partners and vendors are treated honestly and fairly.
+IPG strives to maintain a workplace where all individuals, co-workers, customers, partners and vendors are treated honestly, fairly, respectfully and with dignity.
 IPG does not allow discrimination or harassment based upon race, color, religion, creed, national origin, ancestry, sex, age, qualified mental or physical disability, gender identity, sexual orientation, genetic carrier status, any veteran status, any military service, any application for any military service, or any other category or class protected by applicable federal, state or local laws.
-IPG values diversity in its workforce and provides equal employment opportunity for all applicants and employees.
+IPG recognizes the human rights of voluntary work, fair wages and freedom of association and requires all Covered Persons to comply with IPG's Human Rights Policy.
+IPG values diversity and inclusiveness in its workforce and provides equal employment opportunity for all applicants and employees.
 We follow these core principles in all areas of our work.

 An important part of our values also includes workplace security.
-Threatening physical harm, engaging in violent behavior, or possessing weapons while on company property is never allowed.
-Being under the influence of alcohol or illegal drugs while at work is never allowed.
-If you become aware of any harassment, discrimination, or threats or acts of violence, you should notify a manager or Human Resources immediately.
+Threatening physical harm, mentally or physically intimidating others or engaging in violent behavior whether on or off IPG property will not be tolerated.
+Both possession of weapons while on IPG property and being under the influence of alcohol or illegal drugs while at work are strictly prohibited.
+If you become aware of any harassment, discrimination, intimidation, threats, acts of violence or being under the influence use of alcohol or illegal drugs at work involving Covered Persons, you should notify a manager or Human Resources immediately.